yrouille/testApp1/README.md

 # testApp1

-This small project provides a Python CLI and a simple React web page to invoke the WorkflowAI API that generates a SWOT analysis for a given company name.
+This small project provides a Python CLI and a simple web page to invoke the WorkflowAI API that generates a SWOT analysis for a given company name.

-## React interface
+## Web interface

 Open `index.html` in a browser.
-Enter a company name and submit the form to call the API.
+Enter a company name in the text field and click the button to call the API.
 The JSON response is displayed on the page.

 ## Python CLI